PARALELO - 2021

 Bio

 Santiago Echeverry is a Colombian-American New Media Artist and Educator, with a background in Video Art, Performance Art, Interactive Media, and Artivism.
 Participating since 1989 in some of the most important film and media festivals in the world, Echeverry is considered a pioneer in Net Art and LGBTQ+ Filmmaking in Latin America.
 In 1992, he graduated top of the inaugural class of the Universidad Nacional de Colombia's Film and Television School.
 In 1995, he was awarded the prestigious Fulbright Grant to earn his Master's degree in Interactive Telecommunications at NYU.
 He started teaching at the University of Tampa in 2005, got tenured in 2009, and promoted to full Professor in 2022 as a founding member of the Film, Animation and New Media Department.
-His research is focused on front-end development, UI/UX, experimental imaging, and creative coding.
+His research is focused on front-end development, UI/UX, generative AI, and creative coding.
 All his projects are available online at www.santi.tv

 Santiago Echeverry es un educador y artista de nuevos medios colombo-americano, egresado de la primera promoción de la Carrera de Cine y Televisión de la Universidad Nacional de Colombia.
 Desde muy temprano se dedicó a la exploración de las posibilidades creativas del video, la performancia y las tecnologías digitales, exhibiendo sus obras internacionalmente desde 1989.
 En 1995 obtuvo la beca Fulbright y recibió su Maestría en Telecomunicaciones Interactivas en NYU.
 Reside en los EEUU desde el 2003, concentrándose principalmente en el desarrollo de videos e imágenes digitales interactivas, participando en festivales internacionales tales como Siggraph, Siggraph Asia, FILE y el Japan Media Arts Festival, entre otros.
 Actualmente es Profesor de Nuevos Medios en la Universidad de Tampa, en la Florida.
 Toda su obra se encuentra en su sitio web www.santi.tv